bp7968h/bp7968h.github.io/content/implementing-binary-tree.md

 +++
+path = "blogs/implementing-binary-tree"
-title = "Implementing Binary Tree in Rust" date = "2022-11-05" description = "Explore the fundamentals of tree data structures and their applications, with a focus on implementing binary trees in Rust.
+title = "Implementing Binary Tree in Rust" date = "2024-11-05" description = "Explore the fundamentals of tree data structures and their applications, with a focus on implementing binary trees in Rust.
 Perfect for those with basic Rust knowledge, this guide offers key concepts and practical tips."
 [taxonomies]
-tags = ["rust", "data structure", "tree", "algorithm"] [extra] cover.image = "implementing-binary-tree/cover-image.webp"
+tags = ["rust", "data structure", "tree", "algorithm"] [extra] cover.image = "cover/cover-image-tree.webp"
-cover.alt = "Image displaying tree"
+cover.alt = "Tree"
 +++

 ## Overview